ronrest/domain_and_ec2/README.md

 [TOC]

 ## (Optional) Create an elastic IP address for your ec2 server
-By setting up an elastic IP address, you can have an IP address that for your Amazon EC2 instance will never change.
+By setting up an elastic IP address, you can have an IP address for your Amazon EC2 project that will never change.
 You can even reassign that same IP address to a different EC2 instance if you like.

 Go to your EC2 Dash board, and in the network and Security section, click on